TennersUnipd/etherless-cli/README.md

 ====

 *etherless* is a cloud application platform which allows developers to deploy Javascript functions in the cloud and let pay the final user for the execution by leveraging the Ethereum's smart contract technology.

+INSTALLATION
+====

+1. Download the installation package from: https://github.com/TennersUnipd/etherless-cli/releases
+2. Open a terminal and move the working directory to the enclosing folder of the downloaded.tgz file
+3. Install the package through the npm package manager: npm install etherless-cli.tgz -g

 SYNOPSIS
 ====